Frìtole veneziane, a delicious fried dough balls, enriched with raisins and pine nuts, are a true symbol of the Venice Carnival.

-Making the dough for these little dough balls is so easy.
-The recipe start with combining flour, sugar, salt, dry yeast and grated lemon zest in a large bowl.
+MAKING THE BATTER: The recipe start with combining flour, sugar, salt, dry yeast and grated lemon zest in a large bowl.
 Make a well in the middle, then add eggs and using a fork start incorporating them into the rest of ingredients.

 Now, add pine nuts and raisins (previously soaked into liqueur).
 Pour warm milk and stir to make a sticky dough.
 The dough needs to double in size, so place the bowl in a warm place for about 1 hour.

-For frying frìtole you will need deep frying pan and sunflower oil.
+FRYING FRITOLE: For frying frìtole you will need deep frying pan and sunflower oil.
 Prepare also one plate lined with kitchen paper to drain frìtole once fried.

 The oil should be heated to 180°C (356°F) - you can test the temperature with a thermometer or by dropping small amount of dough in the oil.
 The oil is ready if the dough come to the surface and bubbles form around it.

+USEFUL FRYING TIP!
 Adjust the heat during the frying to prevent the oil from burning.
 Also if you fry on high heat frìtole will burn from outside and stay raw in the centre.

 MAKES: 30 frìtole